stealify/server-harp/README.md

 ### Installation

-    sudo npm install -g dssrv-srv-prerender
+    sudo npm install -g steal-server

 ### Quick Start

-Creating a new dssrv-srv-prerender application is a breeze...
+Creating a new steal-prerender application is a breeze...

-    prerender init myproj
+    prerender add myproj
     prerender server myproj

 Your DIREKTSPEED Server application is now running at [http://localhost:9000]()